-Looking for a new way to show your appreciation for the Canalway Trail, or maybe just an excuse to log more trail miles?
-Well, the Canalway Trail Ambassador program may be a great fit for you.
+Looking for a new way to show your appreciation for the Canalway Trail or maybe just an excuse to log more trail miles?
+The Canalway Trail Ambassador program may be a great fit for you.

 Canalway Trail Ambassadors are volunteers who ride patrols on the Canalway Trail.
 Parks & Trails New York, in collaboration with the Canalway Trails Association New York (CTANY) and the NYS Canal Corporation, initiated the Canalway Trail Ambassador program in order to provide a “presence” on the trail and enhance the experiences of trail users.
 The program began in Schenectady and Albany Counties in 2008, before expanding to Monroe County.
 In 2015, Ambassadors began making rounds on the Old Erie Canal section of trail in Onondaga and Madison Counties.